ropensci/epair/paper.md

 [3] "81101,44201"
 ```

-* `epair` ues only two functions, `perform.call()` and `perform.call.raw()`, to obtain data from the EPA API.
+* `epair` uses only two functions, `perform.call()` and `perform.call.raw()`, to obtain data from the EPA API.
 In each case, the user can use `services` to determine the appropriate endpoints and filters to apply to the query.

 * `epair` provides documentation for each function, internal and external, as well as a PDF manual with usage examples for each function.